 Here you'll find all 32 PDF articles I wrote in the past about HP calculators and mathematical algorithms of all kinds implemented as full programs and routines for them.
-These articles were first published in paper form more than 11 years ago and some of them were later published by me in my long defunct HP Web page.
+These articles were first published in paper form more than a decade ago and some of them were later published by me in my long defunct HP web page.
 At long last, the full 32-strong collection is now made available for the first time in its entirety as PDF files.

-This Category will also feature all still unpublished articles I've written in the last 11 years, which will be released here for the very first time (they won't be submitted to any magazine for publication), plus all new articles I may write now and in the near future.
+This Category will also feature all still unpublished articles (12 already featured) I've written in the last decade, which will be released here for the very first time (they won't be submitted to any magazine for publication), plus all new articles I may write now and in the near future.
+All in all, 44 articles and more than 400 pages for you to enjoy.
 Stay tuned !

 5-page article celebrating the modest but capable HP-11C, includes an 84-step program which will very quickly and accurately find the limit sum of any user-defined infinite alternating series (say S = 1/0.23-1/0.24+1/0.25-1/0.26+... = 2.221127525), no matter how slowly it does converge (if at all !).
 If the series does not actually converge (say S = 1-2+3-4+5-6+...) then the program computes its so-called Eulerian Sum (0.25 in this particular case).